kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

   - `replicas` denotes the number of replica nodes per master.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
 This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `Redis` objects using Kubernetes API.
-When a `Redis` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching Redis object name.
+When a `Redis` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching Redis object name.
 KubeDB operator will also create a governing service for StatefulSets named `kubedb`, if one is not already present.
-No Redis specific RBAC permission is required in [RBAC enabled clusters](/docs/setup/install.md#using-yaml).

 ```console
 $ kubedb describe rd -n demo redis-cluster